waded/xbox-cec/README.md

 through *Testing that active source works with an Xbox on my receiver* with a Pi you already have before buying anything!

+## Project status, contributions

+I've (@waded) paused my work on this project, because as-is the source works for my setup, and I expect will continue to be sufficient until I replace our Xbox One with a Series X, since it sounds like those will have CEC support, and I presume the same assistant support.

+Feel free to fork for your own purposes, and I'd be happy to review/test and consider approve of PRs if you provide good documentation!

 ## Hardware needed

 This runs on a Raspberry Pi that has